-Residential care home nutrition is very important at Elmfield House
+Residential and dementia home nutrition is very important at Elmfield House

 5 star food hygiene rating for the fourth consecutive year in September 2017.